Fiserv/firstvision-latam/docs/spanish/casos-principales/gestion-cuentas.md

 This API needs the customer number as a require value before the API can be trigger.
 This customer number is provide when API **CUSTOMER/ADD** is trigger to add demographic information.

-**POST** `/account`
+**POST** `/account/add-L8V3`

 The description of each API field can be found within the specifications defined in the portal.

-## Find Account Balance
+## Account Balance Inquiry

-This API **ACCOUNT/BALANCE/DETAIL**, can be used by the cardholder to get the information about account current balance.
+This API **ACCOUNT/BALANCE/DETAILS**, can be used by the cardholder to get the information about account current balance.
 Using the account number as search parameter, API will show the account current balance, available credit, cash balance, credit limit, etc. in the API output message.

 This API will show the account balances information on real time, on inquiry mode, so no account balance values can be update.